Mack the Knife

 "Mack the Knife" or "The Ballad of Mack the Knife" ("Die Moritat von Mackie Messer") is a song composed by Kurt Weill with lyrics by Bertolt Brecht for their 1928 music drama The Threepenny Opera (Die Dreigroschenoper).
-The song sings about a knife-wielding criminal of the London underworld from the musical named Macheath, the "Mack the Knife" of the title.
+The song tells of a knife-wielding criminal of the London underworld named Macheath, the "Mack the Knife" of the title.

+Overview

-The song has become a popular standard recorded by many artists after it was recorded by Louis Armstrong in 1955.
-The most popular version of the song was by Bobby Darin in 1959, whose recording became a number one hit in the US and UK and earned him two Grammys.
+The song has become a popular standard recorded by many artists after it was recorded by Louis Armstrong in 1955 with translated lyrics by Marc Blitzstein.
+The most popular version of the song was by Bobby Darin in 1959, whose recording became a number one hit in the US and UK and earned him two Grammys at the 2nd Annual Grammy Awards.
 Ella Fitzgerald also received a Grammy for her performance of the song in 1961.

+The original German lyrics and music of the song entered the public domain in the United States in 2024.

 The Threepenny Opera

 A Moritat is a medieval version of the murder ballad performed by strolling minstrels.
 In The Threepenny Opera, the Moritat singer with his street organ introduces and closes the drama with the tale of the deadly Mackie Messer, or Mack the Knife, a character based on the dashing highwayman Macheath in John Gay's The Beggar's Opera (who was in turn based on the historical thief Jack Sheppard).
-The Brecht-Weill version of the character was far more cruel and sinister whose crimes included rape and murder, and transforming him into a modern antihero.
+The Brecht-Weill version of the character was far more cruel and sinister whose crimes included rape and murder, transforming him into a modern antihero.

 The song was a last-minute addition that was inserted before its premiere in 1928 because Harald Paulsen, the actor who played Macheath, demanded that Brecht and Weill add another number that would more effectively introduce his character.
 However, Weill and Brecht decided the song should not be sung by Macheath himself, opting instead to write the song for a street singer in keeping with the Moritat tradition.
 At the premiere, the song was sung by Kurt Gerron, who played Police Chief Brown.
 Weill intended the Moritat to be accompanied by a barrel organ, which was to be played by the singer.
 At the premiere, though, the barrel organ failed, and the pit orchestra (a jazz band) had to quickly provide the accompaniment for the street singer.